Credit Card Orders

 Our shipping charges are dependent on the size of your order and will be calculated automatically when you place your order online.

 At this time, we only ship to the 48 contiguous United States (all except Alaska & Hawaii).
-If you have an international freight forwarder located in the 48 contiguous U.S. capable of sending you a hazardous material shipment (flammable liquid), we can accept your order by fax or email, and ship directly to your freight forwarder.
+If you have an international freight forwarder located in the 48 contiguous U.S. capable of sending you a hazardous material shipment (flammable liquid), we can accept your order by email, and ship directly to your freight forwarder.
 In this case payment needs to be made prior to shipment by wire transfer to our bank; and your freight forwarder is responsible for all international documentation and IATA packaging if necessary, and all sales are final once received by your freight forwarder.

 No, we have no accommodations for picking up orders at our facility